 - matters dealing with national laws

 - submissions dealing with the second step of the two step process.

 Completed and signed authority forms are emailed to the Cabinet Secretary for his consideration.

 Authority forms may be approved, approved in-principle subject to considerations, or not approved, and the decision will be advised via email.
 You should allow a minimum two business days for this process.

-The next step is to obtain Cabinet Office and Department of Treasury and Finance (DTF) costing comments.
+For all submissions except appointments: The next step is to obtain Cabinet Office and Department of Treasury and Finance (DTF) costing comments.
 You should allow a minimum of seven business days for the comments.
+Email DPCDraftCabSubs@sa.gov.au to obtain a Cabinet Office comment.

-The final step is to lodge the submission and supporting documentation with Cabinet Office.
+The final step is to lodge the submission or note and supporting documentation with Cabinet Office.
 You must lodge the submission electronically, attaching the Cabinet Office and DTF costing comments as well any attachments.
-If the item is for new or amended regulation you must also provide in hard copy:
+See the Cabinet Submission Attachments checklist on the Template, Forms and Checklist page for more information about what attachments to provide and in what order.